rearc-data/delphi-covidcast-covid-19/product-description.md

 Delphi's COVIDcast datasets are based on a variety of data sources including **a CMU-run Facebook health survey, a Google-run health survey, lab test results provided by Quidel Inc, search data released by Google Health Trends, and outpatient doctor visits provided by a national health system**.

-If you are intersted in learning more about Delphi's COVIDcast datasets, please visit the [Delphi Epidata GitHub repository](https://github.com/cmu-delphi/delphi-epidata/blob/master/docs/api/covidcast.md) where this project is actively maintained.
+If you are interested in learning more about Delphi's COVIDcast datasets, please visit the [Delphi Epidata GitHub repository](https://github.com/cmu-delphi/delphi-epidata/blob/master/docs/api/covidcast.md) where this project is actively maintained.

 ## More Information:
 - [Source: Delphi Epidata | An open API for Epidemiological Data](https://github.com/cmu-delphi/delphi-epidata)